Headteacher Nurture Meals

 – Have regular professional ‘watering holes’ where your spirits can be refreshed and renewed?

-Integrity Coaching will be hosting a series of Headteacher Nurture Meals, that will take place once a term.
-The Meals will aim to help Head teachers to move beyond the professional and into the wider territory of personal values, motivations and sense of vocation.
+These termly meals are dedicated to helping head teachers build a thoughtful approach to headship and move beyond the operational and strategic and into the wider territory of personal values, motivations and sense of vocation.
 Through deep questioning and reflection, the meals aim to help Head Teachers to integrate exactly who they are into what they do.

 The meals will also give Heads an opportunity to share their rich experience and resource with like-minded Head teachers in a supportive, relaxed and collaborative environment.
 We will use all of the time we have to discuss questions, prepared material and experiences to generate a collective thoughtful approach to leading in education.